 Next Insurance specializes in handyman insurance that can be customized to meet your specific business needs.
-Our coverage includes liability insurance, business car insurance, and workers’ compensation insurance to cover medical expenses and lost wages if you are injured on the job.
+Our handyman costs and coverage options include liability insurance, business car insurance, and workers' compensation insurance to cover medical expenses and lost wages if you are injured on the job.

 Start a free online application to review options for your business.
 You can get a quote, purchase coverage and have a certificate of insurance in about 10 minutes with our online services.